kaomoneus/cppl/README.md

 };
 ```

-Here there will be no circular dependency.
+Thus we got rid of circular dependency.

 * _UnitA_ consists of two nodes: declaration and definition
 * Same for _UnitB_